In Virginia, simple assault is a misdemeanor crime.

 Virginia has a law to punish threats a person makes over the telephone call.
 The VA Code 18.2-427 punishes the use of profane, threatening, or incident language over public airways or by other methods as a Class 1 misdemeanor.

-Putting a threat in writing or email is a Class 6 felony punishable for up to 5 years in prison when the accused makes a threat to kill or hurt a person or a member of his/her family.
+Putting a threat in writing or email is a Class 6 felony punishable for up to 5 years in prison when the accused makes a threat to kill or hurt a person or a member of their family.

 Threatening someone in writing is much more severe than doing it in person.

-If you find yourself accused of assault and battery in Virginia—whether misdemeanor assault, felony assault, or domestic assault—it is critical you start developing a defense, leveraging the assistance if an experienced DC defense lawyer.
+If you find yourself accused of assault and battery in Virginia—whether misdemeanor assault, felony assault, or domestic assault—it is critical you start developing a defense, leveraging the assistance of an experienced DC defense lawyer.

 And Jad Sarsour is a terrific lawyer to handle your assault charge in Virginia.
-If you have a defense, a qualified assault and battery lawyer can subpoena witnesses to testify on your behalf, investigate the complaining witness, and file motion to challenge the government’s evidence.
+If you have a defense, a qualified assault and battery lawyer can subpoena witnesses to testify on your behalf, investigate the complaining witness, and file a motion to challenge the government’s evidence.

 Contact Jad Sarsour today for a thorough consultation.